IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Introduction

-By employing the Yang-Feldman-type equation, we compute the two-point correlation function up to the $\lambda^3$ order and the four-point correlation function up to the $\lambda^2$ one.
-Our outcomes for the two-point correlation function are in agreement at the late-time limit with those obtained in~\cite{2022EPJC...82..345K} via the well-known ”in-in” or Schwinger-Keldysh's diagrammatic technique~\cite{Schwinger:1960qe,Keldysh:1964ud}.
-Our full expressions differ from~\cite{2022EPJC...82..345K} due to the initial setting, namely, the choice of de Sitter-invariant Bunch-Davies vacuum for a massive scalar field made in~\cite{2022EPJC...82..345K}.
-As well, we make a comparison with expressions coming from Starobinsky’s stochastic approach~\cite{Starobinsky:1986fx,1994PhRvD..50.6357S} and the Hartree-Fock (Gaussian) approximation.
+Using the Yang{--}Feldman-type equation, we compute the two-point correlation function up to $\lambda^3$ order and the four-point correlation function up to $\lambda^2$ order.
+Our outcomes for the two-point correlation function are in agreement in the late-time limit with those obtained in~\cite{2022EPJC...82..345K} via the Schwinger{--}Keldysh (or ''in-in'') diagrammatic technique~\cite{Schwinger:1960qe,Keldysh:1964ud}.
+Our full expressions differ from~\cite{2022EPJC...82..345K} due to the initial setting, namely, the choice of de Sitter-invariant Bunch{--}Davies vacuum for a massive scalar field made in~\cite{2022EPJC...82..345K}.
+We also compare with expressions coming from the Starobinsky{--}Yokoyama stochastic approach~\cite{Starobinsky:1986fx,1994PhRvD..50.6357S} and the Hartree{--}Fock (Gaussian) approximation.